All Episodes

 Mrs. McCain made it clear that she did.

-So um i it was possibly significant.
+So it was possibly significant.

-Michelle's gaff, possibly significant.
+Michelle's gaffe, possibly significant.

-I do there is a part of me that looks forward to her on a long 35-week campaign trail.
+I do, there is a part of me that looks forward to her on a long 35-week campaign trail.

-Well, we'll see how that uh how that works.
+We'll see how that works.

-Let us go to Bernie Texas.
+Let us go to Bernie, Texas.

-Got a couple minutes for the bottom of the hour, and Joni, that is you.
+Got a couple of minutes before the bottom of the hour.

 Pleasure to have a Lone Star State caller.

-How are you doing?
+How you doing?

-Hey, Mark, thanks for filling in for Rush.
+Thanks for filling in for Rush.

 My pleasure.

-Yeah, my thoughts are with him too.
+Yeah, my thoughts are with him, too.

-Um my husband and I early voted last Thursday, and I was really thinking about filling in the Hillary circle on the ballot.
+My husband and I early voted last Thursday, and I was really thinking about filling in the Hillary circle on the ballot.

 I couldn't tempt myself.